Bekuech1/Bekuech1/README.md

 - 👋 Hi, I’m @Bekuech1
-- 👀 I’m interested in Web Developmen
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning CSS and JavaScript
+- 🌱 I’m currently learning JavaScript and React
 - 💞️ I’m looking to collaborate on Frontend Web Development and Product Design
 - 📫 How to reach me @Igboanugobekuechi22@yahoo.com